Instructional & Research Facilities

 The newly renovated May's Cafe, named in honor of long-time DISL employee May Tillman, sports a fresh salad bar, home cooked breakfast, lunch and dinners, and cheerful staff.

-The Estuarium is the Dauphin Island Sea Lab's educational public aquarium.
+The Alabama Aquarium at the Dauphin Island Sea Lab formerly named the Estuarium is the campus' educational public aquarium.
 The visual and engaging interactive exhibits highlight the four key habitats of coastal Alabama: the Mobile Tensaw River Delta, Mobile Bay, the Barrier Islands, and the Northern Gulf of Mexico.
-It includes the 10,000 square foot Exhibit Hall, a 7,000-gallon stingray touch pool, and the Living Marsh Boardwalk.
+It includes the 10,000 square foot Exhibit Hall, a 7,000-gallon stingray touch pool, and a Marsh Boardwalk.
 Get up close with more than 100 species on display in the 31 aquariums.
 The exhibits showcase the plants, animals, and other natural resources found in the Estuary and its surrounding marine habitats.
-A visit to the Estuarium leaves you with a broader understanding of the interactions that take place in Mobile Bay, the fourth largest estuary system in the United States.
+A visit to the Alabama Aquarium leaves you with a broader understanding of the interactions that take place in Mobile Bay, the fourth largest estuary system in the United States.

 Looking for a unique setting for your special event?
-The Estuarium can be exclusively yours after hours for an opportunity to dance and dine under the sea.
+The Alabama Aquarium can be exclusively yours after hours for an opportunity to dance and dine under the sea.
 You can also create a "fin-tastic" birthday celebration.
 Learn more by clicking here.